 Target learning centers

-- Go to the local schools and ask to meet the head of department, offer your services for any pupils struggling, leave your contact details and business card.
+– Go to the local schools and ask to meet the department head, offer your services for any pupils struggling, leave your contact details and business card.

 – Hand out your business cards outside schools when parents collect their kids.
 Introduce yourself, say that you help with homework and in particular with English, and offer your card.

-- Put notices in the university library and language department.
-Go back and re-post them every week - some people might take your notices down...at the beginning, you need to be on it!
+– Put notices in the university library and language department.
+Then, go back and re-post them every week – some people might take your messages down.
+In the beginning you need to be on it!

-- Go into business buildings, leave your cards at reception, or on a noticeboard, or post them in the letter-boxes.
-Offer a free lesson to the boss, or the human resources manager.
+– Go into business buildings, leave your cards at reception or on a noticeboard, or post them in the letterboxes.
+Then, offer a free lesson to the boss or the human resources manager.

 Do not shoot yourself in the foot

-- Don't be too cheap.
-Giving lessons for peanuts undermines the value of your lesson.
-Price yourself at market value, or slightly more.
-If you want to help people who struggle financially, put them on a waiting list until you have a small group.
-Each participant can then pay peanuts, but you still end up with a proper salary.
+– Don’t be too cheap.
+Giving lessons for peanuts undermines the value of your class.
+Instead, price yourself at market value or slightly more.
+However, if you want to help people who struggle financially, put them on a waiting list until you have a small group.
+Each participant can then pay peanuts, but you still end up with a decent salary.

-- Even if you don't have many customers, don't take people who are the opposite side of town so it takes you half an hour to get to their house and half an hour to get back.
-That lesson will take you two hours, plus ten minutes to prepare, and you are only being paid for one.
+– Even if you don’t have many customers, don’t take people who are on the opposite side of town, so it takes you half an hour to get to their house and half an hour to get back.
+Because that lesson will take you two hours, plus ten minutes to prepare, and you are only being paid for one.

-Use Facebook, or a popular trusted social media site for your country.
-On this page tell customers:
+Use a popular, trusted social media site for your country.
+On this page, tell customers:

 – how to contact you